TomMoritz-Git/tweespeak/README.md

 # tweespeak
-A professional tweeter chatbot trained on companies QnA with their customers.
+A professional tweeter chatbot trained on companies exchanges with their customers.